hobbsbros/eternal-os/README.md

 # Flashing eternalOS

 ## `ravedude`
 I highly recommend installing [`ravedude`](https://github.com/Rahix/avr-hal/tree/main/ravedude), which is a wrapper on `avrdude` (the programmer) that integrates AVR programming with Cargo.
-With `ravedude` installed, all you have to do is type `cargo run` in the terminal in order to compile your program.
-The build instructions that follow will focus on
+With `ravedude` installed, all you have to do is type `cargo run` in the terminal in order to compile your program and flash the flight controller.
+The build instructions that follow will assume that the user has `ravedude` installed.

 ## For Linux Users
 Follow the installation instructions on the `ravedude` GitHub page (https://github.com/Rahix/avr-hal/tree/main/ravedude) up to `cargo install ravedude`.
 There is no need to create a new project or modify eternalOS's `.cargo/config.toml` file.